Genevive-Mbesi/Phase-3-week-1-Toy-problems/READMe.md

 For the word "strength," the consonant substrings are "str" and "ngth," with values "str" = 19 + 20 + 18 = 57 and "ngth" = 14 + 7 + 20 + 8 = 49.
 The highest value is 57.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+# Author

+This project was created by Genevive Mbesi Opondo.